grebtsew/Object-and-facial-detection-in-python/Learning & Documentation/tensorflow(1)/Documentation/readme training.txt

   --------  SKAPA RECORDS   ------------

-Ändra generate_tfrecord:
+ï¿½ndra generate_tfrecord:
 def class_text_to_int(row_label):
     if row_label == 'macncheese':
         return 1
     else:
         None

 Now we can run the generate_tfrecord.py script.
 We will run it twice, once for the train TFRecord and once for the test TFRecord.

 python generate_tfrecord.py --csv_input=data/train_labels.csv --output_path=data/train.record